 MALFUNCTION TOTAL RDS TOTAL AVERAGE MALF

 SHOT MALFUNCTIONS RATE

 STEM LOW 2000 24 1.2%

-BOLT OVERRIDE 2000 2 0.1% 7
+BOLT OVERRIDE 2000 2 0.19

-FAIL TO EJECT 2000 1 0.1% الله: الله: الله:
+FAIL TO EJECT 2000 1 0.120

-TOTAL 2000 27 1.35%
+TOTAL 2000 27 1 3207

+31,33%

-To get an early picture of the product's functional capability, a 200 round per rifle jack function test was conducted.
-Five bullet types were used, 40 rounds of each in each title to evaluate the potential for feeding problems.
+To get an early picture of the product's functional capability, a 200 yound per rifle jack function test was conducted.
+Five bullet types were used, 40 munds of each m each title to evaluate the potential for feeding problems.
 The test was conducted in the test jacks with the "belly-protectors" in place and fully closed for each shot.
 All malfunctions and any unusual behavior were noted on the data forms.
-To be acceptable the overall average of all sample rifles should be at or below 2.% malfunction rate.
-Up to one rifle from the sample of ten may be removed from the averaging process if it has an excessive malfunction rate relative to the remaining group of nine samples.
-If this had occurred the rifle would have been investigated by engineering to determine the probable source of the problem and engineering would have provided written documentation for possible inclusion in the DAT report.
-Test failures that cannot easily be repaired with simple tools and/or readily available replacement parts.
-At the conclusion of this test the firearms were carefully examined for signs of excessive wear, with special attention paid to the plastic components.
+To be acceptable the overall average of all sample rifles should be at or below 2-% matfunction rate.
+Up to one rifle from the sample of ten may be removed from the averaging process if it is an excessive malfunction rate relative to the remaining group of nine samples.
+If this had occurred the rifle would have been investigated by engineering to determine the probable source of the problem and engineering world have provided written documentation for possible inclusion in the DAT report.
+Test criteria allowed for no major mechanical failures in the test sample.
+Major mechanical failures are defined as those failures that cannot easily be repaired with simple tools and/or readily available replacement parts.
+At the conclusion of this test the firearms were carefully examined for signs of excessive wear, with special attention paid to the plastic Components.